 - A catalog of health and demographic datasets from around the world and including IHME results – explore the GHDx.

 Together, these tools help decision-makers harness the power of data to inform strategies for improving population health.
+These data and tools are governed by non-commercial use restrictions, as described on the Terms and Conditions page.
+To discuss commerical use of the data, please contact [email protected].

 Data Collection Instruments